Monday 20 January-23 March 2020 (plus Saturday 15 February 2020)

 - Provide you with solid foundation of understanding in camera control

-- Develop your appreciation of photography & masters of photography – past & present
+- Develop your appreciation of photography and masters of photography – past and present

 - Provide a technical understanding of camera functions